PoC-dev/as400-sfltemplates/readme.md

    - increment the *sflrcdnbr* variable by 1.
 Note that counting starts at 1, not 0.
    - check maximum subfile records have been handled already and subsequently exit the loop.
    - check if *EOF* or other database read error conditions happened.
 Use the DB *EOF* indicator to set *sflend*, so the user knows when he already scrolled the tabular subfile display all the way down.
 Then exit the loop.
-   - You `WRITE` the subfile record format, implicitly including *sflrcdnbr*.
+   - `WRITE` the subfile record format, implicitly including *sflrcdnbr*.
 Because the subfile record format's field shares names and definitions with the database file, there is no intermediate copy step of database to screen buffer variables required.
 - End loop.
 - Update the associated *sfldsp*/*sfldspctl* indicators, and `WRITE` the control record format to make the display appear on screen.